MichalOpoka/ecfr/cfr/title-47-Telecommunication/chapter-I-Federal-Communications-Commission/subchapter-D-Safety-Special-Radio-Services/part-96-Citizens-Broadband-Radio-Service/subpart-C-Priority-Access/section-96.23.md

 ##### § 96.23 Authorization. #####

-Link to an amendment published at 83 FR 63095, Dec.
-7, 2018.

-(a) Applications for PALs must:
+(a) An applicant must file an application for an initial PAL.
+Applications for PALs must:

 (1) Demonstrate the applicant's qualifications to hold an authorization;